Sparse Continuation-Based Eigenvalue Tracking for Power System DDAEs: Introduction

 \subsection{Contribution}

 This paper develops a continuation-based tracking formulation for power system models described by \acp{ddae}.
-The formulation is general enough to permit multiple parameters to change simultaneously, as well as treating the delay magnitude as a varying parameter, enabling accurate estimation of stability margins.
-Extension to account for real-world communication network effects, such as noise and data packet dropouts, is duly discussed.
+The formulation permits multiple parameters to vary simultaneously and allows the delay magnitude to be treated as a continuation parameter, enabling an accurate estimation of stability margins.
+Extension to account for real-world communication network effects, such as noise and data packet dropouts, is also discussed.
 These contributions are demonstrated through a comprehensive case study.
 First, the method is applied to systems with a single and multiple delays, tracking eigenvalues with respect to parameter variations.
 Second, the formulation considers the magnitude of the time delay as the varying parameter and its accuracy in capturing the stability margin is demonstrated.
-Finally, scalability and computational efficiency are assessed on a large-scale dynamic model of the all-island Irish transmission network.
+Finally, computational aspects are assessed on a large-scale dynamic model of the all-island Irish transmission network.